-Metro Aviation employees pilots to fly for hospital-based programs across the United States.
-We currenty operate more than 130 aircraft for over 35 programs.
-The majority of Metro’s fleet is rotorcraft, with a few programs flying both rotor wing and fixed wing.
+Metro Aviation employs pilots to fly for hospital-based programs across the United States.
+We currently operate more than 130 aircraft for over 35 programs.
+The majority of Metro’s fleet is rotorcraft, with a few programs flying both rotor-wing and fixed-wing.

-We require 2,000 hours for PIC positions and 1000 hours for SIC positions, as well as 500 hours of cross country flight time and 100 hours of night flight time.
+We require 2,000 hours (2,500 fixed-wing) for PIC positions and 1000 hours for SIC positions, as well as 500 hours of cross country flight time and 100 hours of night flight time.

 Aviation Maintenance Technicians are essential to keeping our rotors turning.
 Technicans must have a current FAA Airframe and Power Plant Mechanic Certificate and at least three years of experience working with turbine-powered rotor or fixed wing.
 Inspection Authorization and Part 135 field experience is a plus.